Introduction

 In short, the prediction procedure was as follows:

 The neural network used is a message passing network called chemprop.
-It is publically available on GitHub: https://github.com/chemprop/chemprop and development has been ongoing since at least June 12th 2018.
+It is publicly available on GitHub: https://github.com/chemprop/chemprop and development has been ongoing since at least June 12th 2018.
 Shared second authors Kevin Yang and Kyle Swanson (order as shown in the author listing for the paper) published this network in JCIM in 2019 (Yang et al).
 The fork network on GitHub shows that several others have already been working with this neural network for other purposes, like property prediction of 2-molecule mixtures by Allison Tam at MIT.
 We can expect more results based on this model later this month (https://www.aidm.mit.edu/posters1).

 Molecules are groups of atoms held together by chemical bonds.
 In chemistry molecules are often illustrated by connecting the letters representing the atoms with lines.
 Take for example, Halicin (less popularly known as: 5-[(5-Nitro-1,3-thiazol-2-yl)sulfanyl]-1,3,4-thiadiazol-2-amine).